Teralba railway station

 As part of the electrification of the line in the early 1980s, the northbound platform was removed and the southbound platform converted to an island platform to allow the line south of the station to be realigned for faster speeds.
 The prominent signal box on top of the island platform was removed at the same time.
 In 2011, the station building was demolished and replaced by a waiting shed.

-Platforms & services
+Platforms and services

 Teralba has one platform with two faces.
 It is serviced by NSW TrainLink Central Coast & Newcastle Line services travelling from Sydney Central to Newcastle.

 Transport links

-Hunter Valley Buses operates two routes via Teralba station:
+Hunter Valley Buses operates two bus routes via Teralba station, under contract to Transport for NSW: